 In the digital age, are luggage tags still necessary on airlines?
 And do you need luggage tags for carry on bags?
 YES!
+Here are all the rules you need to know about travel, airlines, and luggage tags.

-Know your airline identifiers.
+Know your airline identifiers: Checking luggage tag codes

 Mistakes can happen, so take a quick second to double check the information on the tag.
 Knowing the three letter airport code of your destination can make the difference between having your luggage end up in Sydney, Nova Scotia instead of Sydney, Australia!

-Free tags - a sticky situation?
+Free airline luggage tags - a sticky situation?

 Know your luggage tag strength.